The expert's guide to optimising your ADSL2+ connection

-A central splitter is the most effective way to eliminate local cabling problems, and in some cases may increase speed dramatically.
+A central splitter is the most effective way to eliminate local cabling problems.
+In some cases, a central splitter may even increase speed dramatically.

-Installing a central splitter creates a new, clean wiring path from the incoming connection in the street to your ADSL2+ router - bypassing any bad wiring or incorrect filtering in your premises.
+Installing a central splitter creates a new, clean wiring path from the incoming connection to your ADSL2+ router.
+This bypasses any bad wiring or incorrect filtering in your premises.

-If you have a Naked DSL service (where no splitters are needed), a licensed cabler can run a new cable to your ADSL router and physically disconnect other cabling - potentially improving performance if you have old, corroded, or complicated wiring.
+If you have a Naked DSL service, a licensed cabler can run a new cable to your ADSL router and physically disconnect other cabling.
+This may improve performance if you have old, corroded, or complicated wiring.

-And once a central splitter is installed, you don't need in-line filters in the rest of your house any more!
-Plus, most central splitters are built to a higher standard than in-line filters - they are notably less likely to fail and need replacement.
+Once a central splitter is installed, you don't need in-line filters in the rest of your house any more!
+Plus, most central splitters are built to a higher standard than in-line filters.
+They are notably less likely to fail and need replacement.

 Further information is available on our Internode Authorised Cablers page.

 Filter non-ADSL devices properly

 Unless you have a central splitter (which eliminates this issue entirely), all non-ADSL devices must have an ADSL filter/splitter installed, including:

 - Telephones, fax machines, and answering machines